Dealing with Addiction

 Did you know that I have suffered from addiction in the past?

 It’s not easy to talk about but hey if we tell the world it can make it easier to handle.
 It seems harder to talk about here because everyone here is family.
+Before I really came to God I was cursing like a sailor.

 I mean every other word was a curse word.